datacarpentry/image-processing/_episodes/02-image-basics.md

 >
 > ~~~
 > import skimage                 # form 1, load whole skimage library
-> import skimage.io              # form 2, load skimage.io module only
+> import skimage.draw            # form 2, load skimage.draw module only
-> from skimage.io import imread  # form 3, load only the imread function
+> from skimage.draw import disk  # form 3, load only the disk function
 > import numpy as np             # form 4, load all of numpy into an object called np
 > ~~~
 > {: .language-python }